[?] Subscribe To This Site

 Consider these caller reactions before you do anything else.
 It sets the tone of your ad.

 2. Ad Sizes for your category.
 Certain categories have lots of big ads, while others have mixed sizes.
-Examine your category in your main phone book and others in use in your community.
+Examine your category in your main phone book and others that people use in your community.
 Perhaps the phone book (or another directory) is not appropriate to your business category.

 If you can, compare phone books from year to year… see who is advertising more, who is advertising less, who was there with a big ad this year and just has a listing this year.

-SBC Yellow Pages, like any other local directory, has geographical boundaries.
+SBC Yellow Page advertising, like any other local directory, has geographical boundaries.

-Just remember, the yellow page advertising salespeople like to have you "dominate" your category by buying a bigger or more colorful ad than your competitors.
+Just remember, the yellow page advertising salespeople – online or off – would like to have you "dominate" your category by buying a bigger or more colorful ad than your competitors.
 But perhaps you don't need all of that extra size or color.

-What you do need is an ad size big enough to get your company on the reader's list of quick list of businesses to call.
-Then you need a stimulating headline that shows your company can solve the caller's problem immediately.
+What you do need is an ad size big enough to get your company on the reader's list of quick list of businesses to consider and then call.
+So you need a stimulating headline that shows your company can solve the caller's problem immediately.

 Our section on creative ad ideas has some great ways to proceed.

-Follow these suggestions for effective yellow page advertising and the results will keep your phone ringing.
+Follow these suggestions for effective yellow page advertising and their info about your business because the results will keep your phone ringing.

 For local markets, you may also consider billboard advertising as a possibility.